 - 5 GB data for 30 days = $39.50 USD

-Click here to directly order an e-sim card for the Dominican Republic online or find more info.
+Click here for more info or to order an e-sim card for the Dominican Republic via Airalo.

-This Dominican Republic e-sim card from Acuntel operates on the 4G/LTE network of Claro and is a data-only e-sim.
+An Airalo Dominican Republic e-sim card is from Acuntel operates on the 4G/LTE network of Claro and is a data-only e-sim.
 Incoming and outgoing phone calls are not supported.
-More info on the best 4G/5G network in the Dominican Republic later.

 SimOptions offers different e-sim card plans for Dominican Republic and in fact offers the best e-sim card deal for Dominican Republic.
 The AIS SIM2FLY is also 5G ready, wherever there is 5G in Dominican Republic.